FlorinTodor/FlorinTodor/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**
 🎓 &nbsp; I'm currently studying a [Double Degree in Computer Science and Business Management at the University of Granada](https://grados.ugr.es/Informatica_ADE/)
-<br>🚀 In my spare time, I learn about cybersecurity and artificial intelligence.
+<br>🚀 In my spare time, I learn about cybersecurity and artificial intelligence.I also practice to improve my knowledge in programming, data structures and efficiency.